mia-platform/documentation/docs/development_suite/api-console/api-design/limit-user-actions.md

 ### Via `jsonPath`

-The `jsonPath` field is used to extract the target resource.
-On this resource the edit operation is prevented.
+The `jsonPath` field is used to extract a target resource applying a JSONPath expression on the JSON structure of the configuration.
+On the extracted resource are not permitted any updates.

 ### Via `jsonPath` and `processingOptions`